 The Butler Foundation is a not-for-profit 501(c)3 organization that exists to provide support for the college.
 The Foundation solicits and accepts gifts of cash and other assets.
 The Foundation also accepts deferred gifts and gifts-in kind.
-The Foundation. established in 1966, is overseen by a board of directors representing Butler's service area and is responsible for maintaining donor and alumni information.
+The Foundation, established in 1966, is overseen by a board of directors representing Butler's service area and is responsible for maintaining donor and alumni information.
 Disbursements from endowed scholarships as well as annual scholarships are provided to students and administered by the Foundation through the Office of Student Financial Aid.
-Scholarship applications can be found online, at the Foundation office, or at the Office of Student Financial Aid.
+To apply for academic and Foundation scholarships, apply online at scholarships.butlercc.edu.
 The priority deadline for all Foundation scholarship applications is March 1.
 All Foundation scholarships vary in amount and criteria.
 An overall grade point average (GPA) of 2.0 on a 4.0 scale must be maintained to be eligible to receive a Foundation scholarship.
 An athlete must have and maintain a 3.5 GPA per Jayhawk Conference rules to be eligible to receive a Foundation scholarship.
 Athletes are allowed a \$1,000 maximum academic package due to the Jayhawk Conference rules, this includes Foundation scholarships.
 Visit the Foundation webpage at http://foundation.butlercc.edu or call 316-323-6731 for more information regarding Foundation scholarships.